srid/purescript-book-sources/chapter8.md

 Do notation allows the second computation to depend on the result `prof` of the first, and the third computation to depend on the result `addr` of the second, and so on.
 This dependence on previous values is not possible using only the interface of the `Applicative` type class.

-Try writing `userCity` using only `pure` and `<*>`: you will see that it is impossible.
+Try writing `userCity` using only `pure` and `apply`: you will see that it is impossible.
 Applicatives only allow us to lift function arguments which are independent of each other, but monads allow us to write computations which involve more interesting data dependencies.

 In the last chapter, we saw that the `Applicative` type class can be used to express parallelism.
 This was precisely because the function arguments being lifted were independent of one another.
 Since the `Monad` type class allows computations to depend on the results of previous computations, the same does not apply - a monad has to combine its side-effects in sequence.